hanshenrikjeppesen/ITEK_01_network/doc/git_pycharm.md

 `sudo apt-get install git`

-We need let git know who we are, so lets give the config file som basic information
+We need to let git know who we are, so lets give the config file som basic information

 `git config --global user.email "your@email"`